Margëlliç Castle

 Margëlliç Castle (Kalaja e Margëlliçit) is a castle in the village of Margëlliç near Patos, western Albania.
 It is a castle that dates from the 7th century AD and is found on top of a hill.
 The castle was part of the defence system of the ancient city of Byllis.
 The castle has also been the scene of a World War II battle between the Wehrmacht and Albanian Partisans.
+Lefter Talo was killed in this battle defending Albania.

+History

+An ancient city existed on the pyramid-shaped hill, which provided a strategic location between the Myzeqe plain and the Gjanica valley.
+There were three construction periods.
+In the late Bronze and Iron Ages, the fortification consisted of a simple wall made of rubble stone and was around 2 m wide.
+In the second half of the 4th century BC, a lower castle of around 7 hectares was built with carved stone blocks.
+The large settlement was damaged by a fire in the 2nd century BC, which could be part of the destruction caused by the Roman general Lucius Aemilius Paullus Macedonicus in 167 BC.
+The settlement was rebuilt quickly and continued to exist until Late Antiquity.
+It has been suggested that the settlement was Bargulum, which was mentioned in ancient sources.